jobpa/Boot-issue/README.md

 # Boot-issue
-The issue is when i switch on my laptop , it is showing boot windows ,when i try to resolve the issue was not cleared ,I followed some steps
+The issue is when i switch on my laptop , it is showing boot windows ,when i try to resolve the issue was not cleared Could you please anyone can resolve the issue